 The first step is to download the decrypted stock OxygenOS firmware for your OnePlus 8 or OnePlus 8 Pro.
 The package also includes the required MSMDownload tool, so you wouldn’t need to download it separately.
 Using the latest decrypted OxygenOS firmware is recommended, but not mandatory, so you can choose the OxygenOS version of your choice.

-In the table below, will find the direct links to download the decrypted firmware for all three variants/models of both the phones.
+In the table below, will find the direct links to download the decrypted firmware for all the variants/models of both phones.

 OnePlus 8 Pro